-- Launch MiVoice Connect Director with administrative privileges. - On the navigation pane, click Administration > Appliances/Servers > Platform Equipment.
+- 1. Launch MiVoice Connect Director with administrative privileges. - On the navigation pane, click Administration > Appliances/Servers > Platform Equipment.
 The Platform Equipment page is displayed.
 By default, the first site on the list is selected, and the relevant information is displayed on the details pane. - 3.
 Click New on the list pane.
 The Details pane displays the General tab for the new site you are about to create. - 4.
 In the Site drop-down list, select the site where the service appliance is physically configured. - 5.
-In the Hardware type drop-down list, select one of the following: - Appliance 100 Collaboration - Appliance 400 Collaboration - Virtual Appliance Collaboration

-- 6. On the General tab, enter the required information to register the service appliance with the Mitel system.
+In the Hardware type drop-down list, select one of the following: - Appliance 100 Collaboration - Appliance 400 Collaboration - Virtual Appliance Collaboration - 6.
+On the General tab, enter the required information to register the service appliance with the Mitel system.
 See the following table for information about the parameters. - 7.
 Click Save.
 The service appliance is successfully associated with the Mitel site.

-Table 7.1:Service Appliance Addition Parameter Field Descriptions (Sheet 1 of 2)
+Table 14: Service Appliance Addition Parameter Field Descriptions

 Field Description Site (required) The site where the service appliance is physically configured.
 Hardware type Select the hardware type from the drop-down list.
 Name (required) A name used to identify the service appliance.
 Description Type of service appliance.
 For example, UCB-VM.
 IP address (required) The IP address assigned to the service appliance.
 You can click Find Switches to select service appliances that are on the same network segment as the Headquarters server.
 MAC address (required) The Ethernet address (MAC address) found on the Mitel label on the back of the unit.
 Server to manage switch (required) The server that you want to use to manage the service appliance.

-Is remote service appliance If selected, indicates that the service appliance is remote.
+Field Description Is remote service appliance If selected, indicates that the service appliance is remote.
 Local call info number The external phone number assigned to the service appliance to dial into a conference.
-NOTE: If the Local Call Info text is filled out, when displaying meeting info, the Local Call Number will be displayed in the Conference Viewer and Meeting invites.
+Note: If the Local Call Info text is filled out, when displaying meeting info, the Local Call Number will be displayed in the Conference Viewer and Meeting invites.
 Backup Section Enable daily backup Enables the service appliance to perform a backup daily, if checked.
-IP address The IP address of the device to which you want the service appliance to back up files.
+IP address The IP address of the device to which you want the service appliance to b up files.
 FTP port (required) The port number that you want the service appliance to use for backup.
 Directory The URL for the directory to which you want the service appliance to back files up.
 Username The user name the service appliance must use to access the backup directory.
 Password (Enter twice) The password the service appliance must use to access the backup directory in both fields.
+Fully qualified domain name (required) The complete domain name or IP address assigned to the service appliance.
+HTTPS Indicates if HTTPS is enabled or disabled for the appliance.
+Extension The internal extension number assigned to the service appliance to dial into conferences.
+Assigned user group Indicates the user group to which the service appliance is assigned.